fractalnetworksco/selfhosted-gateway/README.md

 ## Reverse Proxy-over-VPN (RPoVPN)
 1. **RPoVPN is a common strategy for self-hosting publicly accessible services from home while elimating the need for complex local network configuration changes such as:**
   - Opening ports on your local Internet router or firewall
-  - using a dynamic DNS provider due to the lack of a static IP
+  - Using a dynamic DNS provider due to a lack of a static IP
+  - Self-hosting via an ISP that deploys CGNAT (Starlink, T-mobile Home Internet)

-2. **Using Fractal Gateway RPoVPN is ideal for self-hosting from both a network security and privacy perspective:**
+2. **Using RPoVPN is ideal for self-hosting from both a network security and privacy perspective:**
-  - Fractal Gateway RPoVPN eliminates the need to expose your home IP address to the public.
+  - RPoVPN eliminates the need to expose your home IP address to the public.
-  - Fractal Gateway RPoVPN uses advanced network isolation capabilities of Docker and the Linux kernel to keep self-hosted services isolated from your home network and other self-hosted services.
+  - Fractal Gateway RPoVPN uses advanced network isolation capabilities of the Linux kernel (network namespaces) to keep self-hosted services isolated from your home network and your other local / self-hosted services.

 ## Dependencies
-- Custom Apex Domain for example selfhosted.pub
+- A custom apex domain for example **selfhosted.pub**
 - Publicly accessible host with open tcp ports 80/443 and udp port range `/proc/sys/net/ipv4/ip_local_port_range`
-- SSH access (gateway is managed via SSH, see `gateway/scripts/create-link.sh`
+- SSH access (management is SSH based, see `gateway/scripts/create-link.sh`
 - Docker (required on Gateway, optional for client)
 - Docker Compose (optional)